donaldlab/OSPREY3/python/doc/tutorial.rst

 about sequence mutations and conformational flexibility.
 In this case, we've defined a strand based on the molecule in PDB file ``1CC8.ss.pdb``.

-For residues 2, 3, and 4, we've called the :java:ref:`.confspace.Strand$ResidueFlex#setLibraryRotamers`
+For residues 2, 3, and 4 in chain A, we've called the :java:ref:`.confspace.Strand$ResidueFlex#setLibraryRotamers`
 function to define flexibility information.
 The *Template Library* in Osprey contains rotamers for each amino acid, so calling ``setLibraryRotamers`` sets the flexibility for that residue to the rotamers from the specified amino acids.

-For residue ``2`` specifically, we're forcing the sequence to mutate to either Alanine or Glycine.
+For residue ``A2`` specifically, we're forcing the sequence to mutate to either Alanine or Glycine.

-For residue ``3``, we're allowing a mutation to Valine, but the sequence can also stay at whatever amino acid is present in the PDB file by using the magic constant, :py:const:`osprey.WILD_TYPE`.
+For residue ``A3``, we're allowing a mutation to Valine, but the sequence can also stay at whatever amino acid is present in the PDB file by using the magic constant, :py:const:`osprey.WILD_TYPE`.

-For residue ``4``, we're not allowing any mutations this time, but, by using :py:const:`osprey.WILD_TYPE` for the amino acid, we're still allowing flexibilty at this design position.
+For residue ``A4``, we're not allowing any mutations this time, but, by using :py:const:`osprey.WILD_TYPE` for the amino acid, we're still allowing flexibilty at this design position.
 Only the rotamers defined for the wild-type amino acid will be used at this position though.